CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> ip neighbor-discovery prefix \<ipv6-prefix-id\> valid-lifetime

-Time in seconds the prefix is valid for on-link determination
+Configures the amount of time that the prefix is valid for on-link determination.
+You can specify a value between 0 and 4294967295.

 ### Usage